danimelsz/PrepDyn/README.md

 **prepDyn** comprises four steps: (1) data collection from GenBank, (2) trimming, (3) identification of missing data, and (4) partitioning.

+Here's a breakdown of the parameters by category in prepDyn.py:

+I. Input & Output

+- input_file (str): Path to an alignment file or a directory of alignments.

+- GB_input (str): Path to a CSV/TSV of GenBank accessions.
+Overrides input_file.

+- input_format (str, default: "fasta"): Format of input file(s) (e.g., 'phylip', 'clustal').

+- MSA (bool, default: False): If True, perform Multiple Sequence Alignment on unaligned input sequences.

+- output_file (str): Custom prefix for output files.

+- output_format (str, default: "fasta"): Format for the output alignment.

+- log (bool, default: False): Write a detailed log file.

+- sequence_names (bool, default: True): Write a file with all unique sequence names.

+II.
+Trimming Parameters

+- orphan_method (str): Method to trim orphan nucleotides at alignment ends: 'auto' (use percentile to set the threshold), 'semi' (use orphan_threshold manually), None (default: no orphan trimming).

+- orphan_threshold (int, default: 10): Manual length threshold for orphan_method='semi'.

+- percentile (float, default: 25): Percentile for orphan_method='auto'.

+- del_inv (bool, default: True): Trim invariant columns from the alignment ends.

+III.
+Missing Data Parameters

+- internal_method (str): Method to replace internal gaps with ?.
+Options: 'manual' (use internal_column_ranges), 'semi' (use internal_threshold), None (default: no internal gap replacement).

+- internal_column_ranges (list): Column ranges (e.g., [[10, 20]]) for 'manual' method.

+- internal_leaves (str or list, default: "all"): Sequences to apply internal replacement on.

+- internal_threshold (int): Contiguous gap length threshold for 'semi' method.

+- n2question (str or list): Replace ambiguous 'N' nucleotides with ?.
+Can be 'all', a single sequence name, or a list of names.
+None (default) does nothing.

+IV.
+Partitioning Parameters

+- partitioning_method (str, default: "balanced"): Method to insert # partition markers.
+Options: 'balanced' (iteratively merge small blocks initially defined by 'max'), 'conservative' (insert # in the middle of the n-largest invariant blocks, where n is partitioning_round), 'equal' (create equal-length partitions defined by partitioning_size or partitioning_round), 'max' (insert # around all blocks of missing data).

+- partitioning_round (int, default: 0): Number of partitions/rounds, used by 'balanced', 'conservative' and 'equal' methods.

+- partitioning_size (int): Size of partitions for partitioning_method='equal'.

 ## Usage
 **prepDyn** is organized in three Python files in the directory src:
 - prepDyn.py: main script integrating the pipeline.